phptuts/codingwithnoah/summer-camp/day-3/index.md

 ![step 10](/images/summer-camp/day-3/mini-golf/step_10.jpg)

 11) Now put a piece of card board that you will use for the top's base, over the cup.
-Put the cup where you want the whole to be.
+Put the cup where you want the hole to be.

 ![step 11](/images/summer-camp/day-3/mini-golf/step_11.jpg)